AzimuthMiridian/AziBytes/Redeems/Set Circuit Colors.md

 You may also specify a direct hex (hexadecimal) color value to use in the format `#RRGGBB`.
 The prefix `#` symbol is required when using this method.

 * Explanation of Hex Color Codes: https://www.pluralsight.com/blog/tutorials/understanding-hexadecimal-colors-simple
-* Hex color picker (brings up Google's native color picker): https://www.google.com/search?q=hex+color+picker
+* Hex Color Picker (brings up Google's native color picker): https://www.google.com/search?q=hex+color+picker